 In the maritime regions of Québec, spring is eagerly awaited by seafood lovers, especially those who appreciate lobster.
 Starting in late April or early May, the lobster boats set out every morning to haul their traps and bring back delicious crustaceans for us to savour.
-But did you know that you can find out where your lobster came from?
+But did you know that you can track where your lobster was caught?

-All lobster harvested around Gaspésie and Anticosti Island in Côte-Nord now bear a blue tag attached to one of their claws with an alphanumeric code to identify them.
-You can then visit the www.monhomard.ca website and enter your code to access the following information:
+All lobster caught around Gaspésie and Anticosti Island in Côte-Nord now bear a blue tag attached to one of their claws with an alphanumeric code to identify them.
+You can then visit the Sea-to-Fork Traceability website and enter your code to access the following information: